robin900/pgsheets/README.rst

 This library can be integrated easily with your existing data to present dashboards, update documents, or provide quick data analysis.

-The library has been tested in Python 3.4 and Python 2.7.
-Python 2/3 compatibility is achieved using the `six` module from PyPI.
+The library has been tested in Python 2.6 and 2.7, and Python 3.3 through 3.5.

 Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~